spolcyn/emergent-hip-RL-interface/README.md

     2. Use `./model.exe nogui` to launch the model without the GUI (generally faster and requires fewer resources)

 4. Run the experiment: `python3 experiment.py` (takes ~6min on an i7-7820HQ, but could vary greatly depending on your processor)
+    - The results will be saved in `results.npy`, which the `plot.py` code will read in to graph.
+    - The results will also be displayed in the CLI as the average recall percentage across all patterns for each corruption ratio that was provided.
 5. Graph the results: `python3 plot.py`